-After a day exploring the Alhambra – the world’s most stunning example of Islamic medieval art and architecture – you’ll be in desperate need of escaping the hot Andalusian sun and filling your belly with sustenance.
+After a day exploring the Alhambra–the world’s most stunning example of Islamic medieval art and architecture–you’ll want to escape the hot Andalusian sun and recharge with good food and drink.
 The question is: Where?
 Find refuge in one of the best restaurants near the Alhambra in Granada!

 Parador de Granada

-There, you can order a thirst-quenching “clara con limón”, that is, beer and lemon soda.
-Or, rather, a “tinto de verano”, red wine and lemon soda.
-Then, enjoy the free tapas before ordering something from the menu, which has some of the same dishes as the formal restaurant.
+At the café, quench your thirst with a clara con limón (beer and lemon soda) or a tinto de verano (red wine and lemon soda).
+Enjoy the free tapas before ordering—the menu has some of the same dishes as the formal restaurant.

 Address: Calle Real de la Alhambra